Identifying and Preventing the Spread of the Emerald Ash Borer

 Help Prevent the Spread

 Slowing the spread of the emerald ash borer will protect Canada's environment and forest resources.
-It also helps keep international markets open to the forest industry and nurseries in non-regulated parts of Ontario and Quebec and in the rest of Canada.
+It also helps keep international markets open to the forest industry and nurseries in non-regulated parts of Canada.

 The emerald ash borer is most commonly spread through the movement of firewood and other infested ash wood products.
 By moving infested firewood, this invasive species is transported quickly across large areas.
 Help prevent the spread of pests: Don't Move Firewood.

-Federal regulatory measures prohibit the movement of specific materials including any ash material and firewood of all species from specific areas of Ontario and Quebec.
+Federal regulatory measures prohibit the movement of specific materials including any ash material and firewood of all species from specific areas of Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia.
 Anyone violating these restrictions is subject to a fine and/or prosecution.

 The Importance of Ash Trees